Doczilla-APP/doczilla-node/README.md

 ### Webhook signing

-Doczilla can optionally sign the webhook events it sends to your endpoint, allowing you to validate that they were not sent by a third-party.
-You can read more about it [here](https://docs.doczilla.app/webhooks).
+Doczilla can optionally sign the webhook events it sends to your endpoint, allowing you to validate that they were not sent by a third party.
+You can read more about it [here](https://docs.doczilla.app/examples/securing-webhooks).

 Please note that you must pass the _raw_ request body, exactly as received from Doczilla, to the `verifyPayload()` function; this will not work with a parsed (i.e., JSON) request body.